pentandra/lifepreserver/items/static/blog/designing-for-open-access/index.md

 We need to focus more on attribution, not authorship.
 We're researchers first, not authors, aren't we?
-We want to know who did the *research!* Authorship in research is a remnant of [the early modern period](#sec:the-early-modern-period), and stems from the limitations of the paper publication paradigm.
+We want to know who did the *research!* Authorship in research is a remnant of [the early modern period][the early modern period], and stems from the limitations of the paper publication paradigm.
 When all you have is a monolithic paper at the end, *is there any other way to attach your name to your research?* Authorship has been the source of countless scientific squabbles.
 All to often, it's the researcher with the most power in an organization who ends up higher up in the list of authors of a research paper, not the one that actually did the most work!
 In fact, David Colquhoun has mentioned that he has 'come across cases where authors had not even read papers on which their name appears.'[^colquhoun]

 True open access to knowledge needs to be very fine-grained, so you know exactly who did what.
 Transparency is the important factor here, not so much for